telerik/blazor-docs/_contentTemplates/slider/common.md

     * The slider starts rendering ticks from the `Min` value and so if the `Max` does not match a tick, it will not be rendered.
 For example, if `Min=0` and `Max=100` but `SmallStep=15` the final value that will render will be `90` (four times the small step) and not `100`.
 See an [example](#not-matching-ticks-steps-min-max) below.

 * `TickPosition` - lets you choose where the ticks render.
 Takes a member of the `Telerik.Blazor.SliderTickPosition` enum.
 Defaults to `Both`.
 Can be `Before`, `After`, `Both`, `None`.
 For example, with the default horizontal slider, these values will render ticks above, below, both above and below, and no ticks.

+* `Width` - the width of the main element.
+In case you would like it to fit to a container you could set it to `100%` or other percent value depending on the application needs.
+You can read more in the [Dimensions]({%slug common-features/dimensions%}) article.

+* Validation - see the [Input Validation]({%slug common-features/input-validation%}) article for more details.
 #end